sanskrit/raw_etexts_english/blogs/manasataramgini/2011-11-02_bhavabhutis-avifauna-and-flora.md

 +++
-title = "bhavabhUti’s avifauna andxa0flora"
+title = "bhavabhUti’s avifauna and flora"

 +++
 A good kavI of yore is supposed to have been a naturalist.
 We had